Primetalk/tetris/README.md

 ## Step 4.
 Algorithms

-Data structures help or not help writing algorithms.
+Data structures help or do not help writing algorithms.

  - conversion of points to rows.
 One data structure that is convenient to rotations to another data structure that is convenient to moves and the rest of game logic